LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 1. How many donuts do they want to buy?
 2. How much do you want to pay per donut?

-Finally, inform the user of the total cost of their order.
+3. Inform the user of the total cost of their order.
 Don't forget to include sales-tax, which is, let's say, 5%.

 Here's an example of how the finished program should behave: